asseinfo/react-kanban/README.md

 | `fromColumn` | Column where the card is |
 | `card`       | Card to be removed       |

+## 💅🏻 Styling

+This might be our next major release.
+For the time being, you can use it in the [`beta` branch](https://github.com/lourenci/react-kanban/tree/beta).
+We are eager for your feedback.

 ## 🧪 Tests

 ### Unit